axibase/atsd/administration/migration/README.md

 ### Migrate Records from Backup Tables

-1. Migrate data in the `'atsd_delete_task_backup'` table by launching the task and confirming its execution.
+1. Migrate data from the `'atsd_delete_task_backup'` table by launching the task and confirming its execution.

 ```sh
 /opt/atsd/hadoop/bin/yarn com.axibase.migration.mapreduce.DeleteTaskMigration